tballison/commoncrawl-fetcher-lite/README.md

 If you'd prefer to use S3 instead of HTTPS, see [ConfiguringTheFetch](ConfiguringTheFetch.md).

 ## Steps to run the fetcher
+> **Warning!!!**
+For each month's crawl, this process downloads ~300GB of index data via HTTPS or S3.
+If you are running locally
+> and you'd prefer to download the index data only once, see [AdvancedScenarios](AdvancedScenarios).

 ### 1. Specify What is Wanted
 At a minimum, the user defines a few parameters in a JSON file ([minimal-config](examples/minimal-config.json), for example).